apache/gravitino/docs/jdbc-doris-catalog.md

 :::info
  - Not all table alteration operations can be processed in batch.
  - Schema change, such as add/modify/drop columns can be processed in batch
- - Can modify multi column comments at same time
+ - Support modify multiple column comments at the same time.
- - You can't modify the column type and column comment at the same time
+ - Don't support modify the column type and column comment at the same time
  - The schema alteration in Doris is an asynchronous operation.
 You might retrieve an outdated schema if you execute a schema query immediately following the alteration.
 It is recommended to pause briefly following the schema alteration, and Gravitino will incorporate the schema alteration status into the schema information in the upcoming version.
 :::